 At KS3 pupils also learn about Careers and the World of Work.
 In addition, pupils at KS3 learn French which is the chosen language for MFL at Ysgol Ty Coch.

-We have developed a four year thematic rolling programme based on the recommendations following the review of the curriculum in October 2015.
+We have developed a three year thematic rolling programme based on the recommendations following the review of the curriculum in October 2015.
 The fourteen subjects areas have been aligned to six areas of learning:-

 |Area of Learning||Current National Curriculum Alignment|